 - The chocolate drizzle is made from 1/4 cup chocolate chips and 2 tsp coconut oil.
 Add the chips and oil to a sauce pan and put the sauce pan in a larger pot with water (makeshift double burner) and melt over low heat.
 Drizzle on top of the brownies once they are cool!

-Try these other gluten free desserts next!
+Try these desserts next!

 - Gluten free chocolate chip banana muffins